 The GMAT Enhanced Score Report (ESR) is an important tool to assess your performance and understand your strengths and weaknesses.
 The primary purpose of an Enhanced Score Report is to help you improve your GMAT score when you retake the test.
 To do that you should have a sound understanding of the various elements of a GMAT ESR.
 You should not only know what the various elements mean but also know how to interpret them and leverage them to improve your GMAT score.
 In this article, we have explained the process of GMAT ESR analysis in detail.
+But, before moving forward take a look at this video to know more about the GMAT:

 Here are the 3 key steps you should follow to analyze the GMAT Enhanced Score Report (ESR):